SymPy

 SymPy is an open-source Python library for symbolic computation.
 It provides computer algebra capabilities either as a standalone application, as a library to other applications, or live on the web as SymPy Live or SymPy Gamma.
 SymPy is simple to install and to inspect because it is written entirely in Python with few dependencies.
 This ease of access combined with a simple and extensible code base in a well known language make SymPy a computer algebra system with a relatively low barrier to entry.

 SymPy includes features ranging from basic symbolic arithmetic to calculus, algebra, discrete mathematics, and quantum physics.
 It is capable of formatting the result of the computations as LaTeX code.

-SymPy is free software and is licensed under the New BSD license.
+SymPy is free software and is licensed under the 3-clause BSD.
 The lead developers are Ondřej Čertík and Aaron Meurer.
 It was started in 2005 by Ondřej Čertík.

 Features

 The SymPy library is split into a core with many optional modules.

 Currently, the core of SymPy has around 260,000 lines of code (it also includes a comprehensive set of self-tests: over 100,000 lines in 350 files as of version 0.7.5), and its capabilities include: